+July 1 through June 30

-Definition of Active Employee: First day of biweekly payroll period following employment for new Department employees.
+First day of biweekly payroll period following employment for new Department employees.
 Immediately following transfer from other City departments.

-Net Investment Return 4.00%, net of investment expenses.
+3.50%, net of investment expenses.

-Member Contribution Rate: None
+None

-Department Contribution Rate: Rate recommended by Board's Actuary as an amount per \$100 of retirement benefits paid during the year.
+Rate recommended by Board's Actuary as an amount per \$100 of retirement benefits paid during the year.

-Funding Method: Pay as you go, subject to modification by the Board's funding policy the average of the benefits paid for the last five years.
+Pay as you go, subject to modification by the Board's funding policy

-Funding Policy: Recommend a contribution rate that maintains the general reserve at a target level of
+Recommend a contribution rate that maintains the general reserve at a target level of the average of the benefits paid for the last five years.

+Provided by Retirement Office.

-Age Requirement: Any age Service Requirement: None
+Any age

+None

-Additional Requirements: Death must occur after retirement.
+Death must occur after retirement.

-Benefit: A single sum distribution equal to 14 times the member's Full Retirement Allowance least five years.

-(to a maximum of \$20,000), provided member was employed by the Department for at
+A single sum distribution equal to 14 times the member's Full Retirement Allowance (to a maximum of \$20,000), provided member was employed by the Department for at least five years.

 In addition to this Insured Lives Death Benefit, death benefits payable from the Retirement Plan include any unpaid Retirement Plan allowances due and the balance of contributions remaining in the Retirement Plan if Option A was the member's selected method of pension payment all of which is payable to beneficiary.

-Changes in Actuarial Assumptions: There were no assumption changes since the last valuation.

-5403083v1/04175.014
+The following assumption has been changed.
+Previously this assumption was as follows:

+4.00%, net of investment expenses.